Coelecanth/Project-guideFlyFishing/README.md

 | The following image shows the success message delivered by bootstrap toasts |![screenshot](documentation/img/gen/toast-s.jpg)|
 | TThe following image shows the alert message delivered by bootstrap toasts |![screenshot](documentation/img/gen/toast-a.jpg)|

+**CONTACT PAGE**

+One feature I added was a mechanism for registred users (such as guide)s to contact the site adminstration (maybe to enquire or add a trip), so I created an app which provides a basic form, which provides name, date, enquiry and email and then posts data to database where the site adminstration can respond to this.
+The form is avialable through the user menu under "contact us", and you must be logged onto to access this.
+When You post a form you receive a confirmation message that the form has been sucesfully submitted.

 **STATUS MESSAGE ON EMPTY SEARCH**

 When searching the site using the seach capability, i noticed that inthe event that no results were returned from the search the output was not a good user experience e.g. it was was just an empty contianer on screen.
 I added some Jinja Syntax and message to handle and the results in the all_trips template as shown below.